shenwei356/seqkit/doc/docs/usage.md

 The prefix of output files:
   1. For stdin: stdin
   2. Others: same to the input file
-  3. Set via the options: --by-length-prefix, --by-part-prefix, or --by-size-prefix
+  3. Set via the options: -P/--out-prefix,
+     or --by-length-prefix, --by-part-prefix, or --by-size-prefix (for keeping backwards compatibility)
   4. Use the ID of the first sequence in each subset.
      E.g, 'seqkit split2 --by-size 1 --seqid-as-filename' is equal to
      'seqkit split --by-id', but it's much faster and uses less memory.